toddmoy/training-and-recovery/source/2014-07-06-training-prep.html.markdown

   * Increases intramuscular coordination and spatial awareness.
   * Two fundamental exercises: limit bouldering and campusing.
   * Number of repetitions is small but intensity is high.

+Later today I hit up TRC for a bit more hangboarding.